 Improbable closes a $502 million Series B funding round led by SoftBank, with Horizons Ventures and Andreessen Horowitz making follow-on investments in the round.

-To further expand its expertise in creating and supporting high-quality games, Improbable acquires game studio Midwinter Entertainment, codevelopment studio The Multiplayer Guys and server hosting and orchestration company zeuz.
+To further expand its expertise in creating and supporting high-quality games, Improbable acquires game studio Midwinter Entertainment and co-development studio The Multiplayer Guys.
+The following year, server hosting and orchestration company zeuz joins Improbable.

 Midwinter Entertainment’s multiplayer title Scavengers enters Early Access.
 ScavLab, an experimental game mode within Scavengers, sees 4000+ people experience a shared simultaneous game world.